23 March 2009

 If we add in median household income, we can start to see the relationship between relative wealth and the number of barbecue restaurants.
 It's clear that the county with the lowest median household income - Robertson - actually has the highest number of barbecue restaurants relative to population, while Williamson has the lowest.

 If we count only independent barbecue restaurants - no chains - the relationship seems to become even more pronounced.
-While it's impossible to tell if this relationship is legitimate based on such a small sample size, it appears that there is at least some negative correlation happening here.
+While it's impossible to tell if this relationship is legitimate based on such a small sample size, it appears that there might be at least some correlation here.

 On to the food...